bhawana1999/KalmanFilter/README.md

 <b>Mathematical Model</b>

 <img src = "https://github.com/sona-19/KalmanFilter/blob/master/images/prediction.jpeg" >

+Equations for Predict step
 <img src = "https://github.com/sona-19/KalmanFilter/blob/master/images/update.jpeg">

+Equations for update step

 Suppose we are want to predict the position and velocity of car from the measurements coming from different sensors.